SaraGurungLABS01/Deployment_7/Documentation.md

 It indicates a permission issue while trying to interact with the Docker daemon

 Trouble Shooting : Add user to the Docker group: ```bash sudo usermod -aG docker ubuntu``` followed by ```bash newgrp docker ```

+## Optimization

+1. **Geographical Redundancy:** Implement Multi-Availability Zone (Multi-AZ) deployments to ensure high availability and disaster recovery.
+Distribute resources across different AWS regions to maintain service continuity in the event of a region-wide outage.
+Utilize Amazon Route 53 for intelligent global traffic routing, directing users to the nearest healthy instance for reduced latency.

+2. **Auto Scaling:** Set up auto scaling policies for AWS resources, especially the application servers and database instances.
+This ensures that resources can automatically scale up or down based on workload demands, optimizing performance during peak usage and reducing costs during low traffic periods.
+Properly configured auto scaling minimizes over-provisioning and underutilization of resources, resulting in cost savings and improved application responsiveness.

+## Conclusion